-- A 2A20BC fire extinguisher is mounted within 50 feet of every unit’s front door.
+- A 2A20BC or larger fire extinguisher is mounted within 50 feet of every unit’s front door.
 The apartment manager can also choose to put a 1A10BC fire extinguisher inside of each unit if they don’t want to put them outside.
-Fire extinguishers need to be inspected once a year by a certified fire extinguisher technician and tagged.
+Fire extinguisher need to be inspected once a year by a certified fire extinguisher technician and tagged.
 A fire extinguisher is also required inside or within 75 feet of every laundry room.
 The fire code says 75 feet distance to each fire extinguisher but that measurement is travel distance from the inside back corner of each apartment, 50 feet is a good average from the front door and was approved by our Fire Marshal.

 - Dumpsters need to be at least 5 feet from the building if it is bigger than a 1 cubic yard container.
 No combustible construction is allowed over the dumpster if it was built after 1982 or it has a fire sprinkler system inside.
-Overhanging branches need to be cut back.
+Overhanging branches need to be removed.

 - If your building has a local fire alarm only, signs are required over the manual pull stations “Local alarm only, call 911”.
 By the fire bell a sign is needed: “If bell is ringing, call 911”.

 - Fire sprinkler systems and all fire alarm systems must have an annual inspection done by a certified company.
 Provide annual service paperwork to the fire department.